Bearer/scanner-poc/README.md

 $ GITLAB_TOKEN=secret ~/.bearer/bearer-cli gitlab mygitlaborg/myrepo
 ```

 You will need a Gitlab API token with `read_api` scope.
+You can generate your key here: https://gitlab.com/-/profile/personal_access_tokens

 ### Self Hosted GitLab